-- 26.1.
-We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - 26.2.
+- 10.1.
+We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - 10.2.
 All staff should be aware of their duty to raise concerns, where they exist, about the management of child protection, which may include the attitude or actions of colleagues, poor or unsafe practice and potential failures in the school's safeguarding arrangements.
-If it becomes necessary to consult outside the school, they should speak in the first instance, follow the Whistleblowing Policy. - 26.3.
+If necessary, they should speak to the Designated 'Whistleblowing' Governor on their local governing board or the Local Authority Designated Officer within the local authority where the school is located for further advice and guidance.
+Staff should also read and follow the Trust's Whistleblowing Policy. - 10.3.
 The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk. - 26.4.
-Whistle-blowing re the Headteacher should be made to the Chair of the Governing Body whose contact details are readily available to staff
+Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk. - 10.4.
+Whistle-blowing re the Headteacher should be made to the Chair of the Governing Board whose contact details should be recorded at the beginning of this policy.